wbhart/Weber1/index.md

 when B is any part of P.

-If now Q is a greatest normal divisor of P, and Q' different from Q, then QQ' is a normal divisor of P, that contains both Q and Q' and is thus different from Q. Consequently, since there exists no normal divisor of P besides P itself,
+If now Q is a greatest normal divisor of P, and Q\textrm' different from Q, then QQ\textrm' is a normal divisor of P, that contains both Q and Q\textrm' and is thus different from Q. Consequently, since there exists no normal divisor of P besides P itself,

 $$
 QQ' = P